Skip to main content

 admissionsessaysextracurricularsapplication strategy

 Intellectual curiosity is the quality admissions officers mention most often when describing their ideal student.
-But what does it actually mean, and how do you demonstrate it without sounding fake?
+What does it actually mean, and how do you show it without sounding fake?

 What Intellectual Curiosity Really Means